peterdemartini/github-calendar-js/README.md

 ### Install

 1. Spin up a [Github Proxy](https://github.com/peterdemartini/github-proxy) on Heroku.
+This is used to avoid CORS errors.

 2. Install jQuery, moment, d3, and Cal-heatmap.